bradirby/AlexaNetCore/README.md

 # AlexaNetCore
-A minimalistic framework for Alexa using .NET Core
+A minimalistic framework for custom Alexa skills using .NET Core

-AlexNetCore is a .Net Core library that can be used for creating Alexa custom skills.
+AlexNetCore is a .Net Core library that can be used for creating custom Alexa skills.
-The basic <a href="https://github.com/bradirby/AlexaNetCore_HelloWorld" target="_blank">HelloWorld skill</a>
+There are many sample apps you can download to get started,
+<a href="https://github.com/bradirby/AlexaNetCore_SampleApps" target="_blank">just go here.</a>

-has only 3 lines but creates a skill that responds to the given wake word with a text string of your choosing.
+The basic Hello World has only 3 lines but creates a skill that responds to the given wake word with a text string of your choosing.
 As I add functionality, I will also add other sample projects so you can exercise you skills.

+The samples apps provided include
+* Hello World
+* Easy Internationalization
+* Getting user input with built in slots
+* Getting user input with custom slots
+* Getting custom user input with Dynamic Entities
+* Display information on a screen with Cards
+* Track information from one interaction to the next with Session
+* Letting Alexa AI do the work with Multiturn Dialogs

+You can also <a href="https://alexanetcore.com/" target="_blank">check the blog</a> for discussions on the current state of custom Alexa skills and examples of what the library supports.

 # Why .Net Core?
 Alexa skills hosted by Amazon are easily created in  Python and Node.js using examples provided by Amazon,